EndangeredMassa/endangeredmassa.github.com/_posts/2021-11-18-detangling-the-manager.md

 **Company Member as Mentor:** Anyone in the company with the understanding of their mentee's role can play the Mentor role.
 This could be a more senior engineer in another team or your current team's project manager.
 This does not need to be kept within a team boundary.
 This can be a 100% focus role, but that will be rare until a company is quite large.
 This is more likely a 25-50% role for someone playing a different role.

 For those playing multiple roles, expectations should be set appropriately.
 It's all too easy to expect an Individual Contributor to perform similarly to others on a team even though they are also a mentor or a team lead.

+This works!
+Admittedly I've only seen it in action at one company, but the role conflict melted away, leading to a happier, more productive department.

 # **Pragmatic Solution: Strategies for Playing Conflicting Roles**